 - Blue foods are high in antioxidants.

-– Blue foods are good sources of protein.
+- Food with blue-hues are good sources of protein.

 - A high intake of blue foods may help some people sleep better at night.